-If you resolved to eat healthier in 2015, you’ve probably noticed it’s not just your waistline that’s getting thinner.
+If you resolved to eat healthier foods in 2018, you’ve probably noticed that it’s not just your waistline that’s getting thinner.
 Your wallet may be lighter, too.

 1. Buy in season

 Produce is one product category prone to massive markups.
 One way to avoid paying exorbitant prices is by buying in season.

 That may mean berries in the early summer, followed by beans, corn and squash in the fall.
 However, you can find specific information for your area by doing an internet search for your state, plus the words “seasonal produce.”

 Before heading to the store with only a few vague ideas of what you need, take the time to create a menu plan and a shopping list based on that.
 Having a plan can help you avoid impulse purchases that may be fattening as well as costly.